WonderingGodling/My-Mind-Space/src/site/notes/Skull/Spam/The Nightmare Before Christmas.md

 Yes he did.

 **SANDY CLAWS**
-Haven't you heard of peace on earth and [[Fantasy/DM Notes/Edies Campaign/Campaign/Characters/NPC/Good/Good\|good]] will toward men?
+Haven't you heard of peace on earth and good will toward men?

 **LOCK, SHOCK & BARREL**
 No!